croningp/Rx1st/README.md

 git clone https://github.com/croningp/Rx1st
 ```

-2. Prepare Python environment and dependencies conda.
+2. Prepare Python environment and dependencies using conda.
 We recommend using the [Miniforge] distribution.
 ```shell
 # Create and activate a conda environment with dependencies installed
 conda env create --file Rx1st/environment.yml